GopijaVenepalli/assignment2-venepalli/README.md

 ***

 # Kansas City International Airport
- 1.Take right from McDonald's.
+1. Take right from McDonald's.
- 2.Go straight for an hour to reach Kansas Airport.
+2. Go straight for an hour to reach Kansas Airport.
-    1.There are three terminals  A,B,C.
+    1. There are three terminals A,B,C.
-    2.Go to the terminal based on the airlines to reach destination.
+    2. Go to the terminal mentioned.

-* Foods that I suggest are mentioned below.
+* Foods that I suggest are mentioned below
-    *McChicken
+    * McChicken
-    *Fries
+    * Fries
-    *Chicken Nuggets
+    * Chicken Nuggets